Neutropenia: Diagnosis

 Signs of infection can be subtle.
 Fevers are a common and early observation.
 Sometimes overlooked is the presence of hypothermia, which can be present in sepsis.
 Physical examination and accessing the history and physical examination is focused on sites of infection.
 Indwelling line sites, areas of skin breakdown, sinuses, nasopharynx, bronchi and lungs, alimentary tract, and skin are assessed.

 The diagnosis of neutropenia is done via the low neutrophil count detection on a complete blood count.
 Generally, other investigations are required to arrive at the right diagnosis.
 When the diagnosis is uncertain, or serious causes are suspected, bone marrow biopsy may be necessary.
 A bone marrow biopsy can identify abnormalities in myelopoesis contributing to neutropenia such as the stage of arrest in the development of myeloid progenitor cells.
 Bone marrow biopsies can also be used to monitor the development of myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML) in patients with chronic neutropenia (especially in those with severe congenital neutropenia (SCN) which carries a higher risk of MDS and AML)).
 Other investigations commonly performed: serial neutrophil counts for suspected cyclic neutropenia, tests for antineutrophil antibodies, autoantibody screen (and investigations for systemic lupus erythematosus), vitamin B12 and folate assays.
 Rectal examinations are usually not performed due to the increased risk of introducing bacteria into the blood stream and the possible development of rectal abscesses.

 Classification

-Generally accepted reference range for absolute neutrophil count (ANC) in adults is 1500 to 8000 cells per microliter (µl) of blood.
-Three general guidelines are used to classify the severity of neutropenia based on the ANC (expressed below in cells/µl):
+Generally accepted reference range for absolute neutrophil count (ANC) in adults is 1500 to 8000 cells per microliter (μL) of blood.
+Three general guidelines are used to classify the severity of neutropenia based on the ANC (expressed below in cells/μL):